 Our Personal Water Journey

 We used 66,000 gallons of water last year.
 As the chart in my last post shows, a lot of homes used less.
 Our use works out to 90 gallons per day per person (we are a 2-person household).
+We actually used more water over the past few years.

 We’ve been working at getting our water consumption down.
 We used 124 gallons per day per person in 2019, 115 in 2020, 97 in 2021, and 90 last year.
 Helping us is we have mature desert landscaping that we water only 4-5 times a year for 1.5 hours each time.
 Hurting us is we have an irregular shape pool – so no option for a cover.
 Helping – we have recirculating hot water.